dansl/MacOS-Apps/README.md

 - Make your Mac speak - You can make your Mac say anything you want in the currently selected voice.
 To do that, use the ‘Say’ command, like this:
   ```
-  Say “whatever you want your Mac to say”
+  say “whatever you want your Mac to say”
   ```
   As soon as you hit Return, your Mac will speak the words you typed.